Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/guides/faq.md

-# HTTP FAQ
+# FAQ

-It is not unlikely that you are behind a proxy or that your Xray instance is only accessible via a VPN.
-In such scenarios, standard HTTP requests may fail due to security concerns.

-Here is a list of common HTTP concerns or security issues and how to deal with them.
+Here is a list of common concerns or issues and how to deal with them.

 <hr/>